 For more information please email firstname.lastname@example.org

-James has 17 years of experience applying creative thinking to business challenges with his specialism in customer transformation.
+James has 20 years of experience applying creative thinking to business challenges and specialises in customer transformation.